What happens when you transplant a racial legal system from the 10th century into a modern industrial superpower? Let's ask the National Socialists.

 For many legal scholars and political scientists across Europe, especially those from Germany, Roman law was the embodiment of reason and civilisation.
 This impression was strengthened in the late 18th and early 19th centuries as German legal scientists manipulated Roman law to serve the needs of high-volume, high-velocity commodity markets.
 You did not speak of Lords and Tenants but Legal Agents.
 You did not speak of a particular relationship between priests and regional merchants but legal contracts between A and B. A could be anyone: a man, woman, Frenchman, Italian, Jew, or company.
 Equality was guaranteed by the formalism of Roman Law.

 The Nazis did not like this.
-They wanted a legal order reflecting the 'true spirit' of the German Social Organism, and the quickest route away from Rome was to resurrect racial, blood-based legal categories.
+They wanted a legal order which reflected the 'true spirit' of the German Social Organism, and the quickest road away from Rome was to resurrect racial legal categories.
 Karl Larenz, the chief Nazi legal scientist, proposed a new system: legal capacity would belong to the Volksgenosse (ethnic kinsman), whilst the Fremde (outsider) would get a derivative form, if any.
-Larenz also distrusted the abstract concepts (begriffe) of the BGB because of their impersonal logic.
+Larenz also distrusted the abstract concepts (begriffe) of the German Legal Code, Bürgerliches Gesetzbuch (BGB), because of their impersonal logic.
 A BGB definition might go something like this: if there is (1) exercise of will; (2) made objectively manifest; and (3) a subjective meeting of minds between two individuals, then there is a contract.
 Disgusting!
 Where is the life?

 Larenz, like Carl Schmitt, believed the begriffe were ossified and artificial.
 He wanted a system which would trace 'true living conditions' of the German social organism, a technique now known as Concrete Order Thinking (COT).
 With COT you replace begriff with specific types (typus).
 No more logical 'IF-THEN' formulae: instead, you find a typus, say 'The German Worker', or 'The German Householder', ascertain its organic role in the Germanic social organism, and then work out how immediate cases relate.
 Is the agreement serving the spiritual and moral needs of the German superorganism?
 The only problem with COT is that, by its nature, typen are not generalisable.
 How do we know what the organic relations of society are?
 The Nazis believed they were hard-coded into the blood of the ethnic Germans.
 Like many unfalsifiable claims, this assumption contained fatal weaknesses.